veb86/fpspreadsheet/README.txt

 - Click Compile
 - Then click Use, Install and follow the prompts to rebuild Lazarus with the new package.
 Drop export component on your form as usual.

+If you want to access encrypted spreadsheet files the following package must be made known to the IDE:
+- Package/Open Package File
+- select laz_fpspreadsheet_crypo.lpk
+- Click Compile
+- NOTE: this package has a dependence on the package DCPCrypt which must be compile first.
+  (you can use the Online-Package-Manager to download this package).

 License
 =======
 LGPL with static linking exception.
 This is the same license as is used in the Lazarus Component Library.

 More information
 ================